 Current’s owner and CEO is Stuart Sopp.
 He and his team of developers, designers, and finance experts created a stable online banking platform that provides safe, fast, and efficient mobile banking at affordable prices.

 Does Current charge a monthly fee?

-If you sign up for the Current’s Basic account, you don’t need to pay any monthly fees.
+If you sign up for Current’s Basic account, you don’t need to pay any monthly service fee.
 However, Current’s exclusive features are available only with the Premium account, which costs $4.99 per month.
 There’s also the option to link your teen’s account, which will set you back $36 per year.